DylanMKelly/python-challenge/README.md

 # Resources
 The following are resources and links used to help with the creation of these scripts

-Bootcamp Recordings, Slides and Practice Assignments
+Bootcamp Recordings, Slides and Practice Assignments - Week 3

 Stack Overflow : Row count in a csv file: https://stackoverflow.com/questions/27504056/row-count-in-a-csv-file